Mathmagician8191/Liberty-Chess/README.md

 The sequel to Totally Normal Chess, now written in Rust

-This is currently in a pre-alpha state where key functionality (e.g. move validation, loading L-FENs and moving pieces) is only partially implemented.

 TODO for version 1.0:
 - Promotion for help screen
-- Friendly fire mode
 - Support for chess engines

 For information on the copyright of the images, see COPYING.md.